bonny/WordPress-Simple-History/readme.txt

 - Fix notice error when trying to read plugin info for a plugin that no longer exists or has changed name.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/146.
 - Always load the SimpleLogger logger.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/129.
 - Make more texts translatable.
+- Show plugin slug instead of name when translations are updated and a plugin name is not provided by the upgrader.
+This can happen when a plugin is using an external update service, like EDD.
+- Group translation updates in the log.
+Useful because sometimes you update a lot of translations at the same time and the log is full of just those messages.

 = 2.26.1 (July 2018) =
 - Fix 5.3 compatibility.